This post may contain affiliate links. You can read my full affiliate disclosure here. Thank you for your support!

 You can grab the full recipe from Love & Olive Oil.

 There’s one ingredient used in this recipe that might be tough to find locally, depending on where you live.

-Butterfly pea flower is, well, a flower.
-It’s petals are often dried and used for tea.
-It has a beautiful blue colour and turns a pinkish purple shade when something acidic (like lemon juice) is added to it.
+The butterfly pea flower is, well, a flower.
+Its petals are often dried and used for tea.
+It has a beautiful blue color and turns a pinkish-purple shade when something acidic (like lemon juice) is added to it.